jokob-sk/NetAlertX/dockerfiles/README.md

 ### Example 4

 Courtesy of [pbek](https://github.com/pbek).
-The volume `pialert_db` is used by the db directory.
+The volume `netalertx_db` is used by the db directory.
 The two config files are mounted directly from a local folder to their places in the config folder.
 You can backup the `docker-compose.yaml` folder and the docker volumes folder.

 ```yaml
   netalertx: